NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        products (including the ones provided via configuration.)
      - Yes
    * - target
-     - The target is the mission's primary target (natural body of study), this name must correspond to the name provided by the registered context products including the ones provided via configuration.)
+     - The target is the mission's primary target (investigated natural body), this name must correspond to the name provided by the registered context products including the ones provided via configuration.)
      - Yes
    * - kernels_to_load